jlpatter/OldOrangeGitFish/README.md

 * Checkout branches
 * Create new branches

+### Running on Linux

+You will need to run the following commands in order to properly save credentials.

+* Debian/Ubuntu: `sudo apt install libsecret-1-dev`
+* Red Hat-based: `sudo yum install libsecret-devel`
+* Arch-based: `sudo pacman -S libsecret`

 ### Development
 Setup environment: run `npm install`, then run `npm rebuild` (which takes a really long time as it's compiling nodegit).
 If either step throws errors, be sure to install the missing dependencies or log an issue.
 You may want to install `nvm`